thibaultduponchelle/bin8x/README.md

 ### Introduction
 Thibault Duponchelle (31/03/2011) :

-`bin8x` is the real unix-like calc var converter...
-But it was not really user friendly...
+`bin8x` is the real unix-like calc var converter... but it was not really user friendly...

 Some functionnality are very cool (unprotect, print the size of output etc...) but I always had prefered bin2var because it was very simple and works well.

-That's why I decided to improve `bin8`x to make it better for me (maybe for others too?!)
+That's why I decided to improve `bin8x` to make it better for me (and for you).

-Now, if you're Linux user, there's no reason to do not use `bin8x` !!!
+If you're Linux user, there's no reason to do not use `bin8x` !!!

-And the most important thing is there's now an *unsquisher inside* (for asm noshell ti83).
+And the most important thing rigth now : there's now an *unsquisher inside* (for asm noshell ti83).

 ### New

-- Add a completely new command line parser using getopt :
+#### Add a completely new command line parser using getopt
-There's a lot of new ways to use `bin8x` and lesser possibility to crash it You can use `-o` alone, `-i` alone, or do not use options.
+There's a lot of new ways to use `bin8x` and lesser possibility to crash it.
+You can use `-o` alone, `-i` alone, or do not use options.
 You can give arguments in the order you want, `bin8x` detect wich one is output/input.
 If no extension given and no (-2 -3 -p), it uses 83p by default.

-- Add a new option to unsquish a program :
+#### Add a new option to unsquish a program
 This is really useful for *TI83 regular* designed to be used without shell (with `Send(9pgrmNAME` ) But the program will be really *bigger* (2 times bigger) and *slower*.

-- By default, convert to uppercase the calc name.
+#### By default, convert to uppercase the calc name
 There's no reason to keep lowercase because the program will not launch on calc But you can specify to keep lowercase (`-l` or `-lowercase`)

 - Some (a lot of?) other improvements...

+#### Tests
-- I've added some script to test the tool but you don't need it.
+I've added some script to test the tool but you don't need it.
 Just ignore them :)

+#### Bugfix
-- I've found and fixed a little bug (8xp recognition was failing sometimes).
+I've found and fixed a little bug (8xp recognition was failing sometimes).
 Sorry for this issue, I will continue to fix bugs if possible in the futur.

 ### Conclusion